Admitted Spartan Day Webinar Recording

 in my rent?

 - What do I need to bring with me to I-House?
 I-House bedrooms are fully furnished.
 They include wooden bed frame, mattress, desk, chair, bookshelf, dresser, and walk-in closet.
 If you need anything else, you are free to bring it along.
 Please note that cooking and re-heating food in the bedrooms are strictly prohibited.
+Bicycles must be stored on the bike racks outside, and work-out equipment is not permitted in the bedrooms.

 - Can I get a single room?

 Single rooms are filled on a seniority basis according to the length of time residents have lived at I-House.
 New residents are not eligible for single rooms.
 Most of our residents have never shared a room prior to living at I-House, and in almost all cases, people find it to be a very positive experience.
 In fact, in many cases, when residents do have the seniority to get single rooms, many choose not to do so because they prefer to stay with their roommate.
+Housing at I-House provides a really special opportunity for making friendships with people around the world.

 - Is there any restriction on entering the House for residents?
 Any kind of curfew time?